small-tech/site.js/README.md

         └ global.js
 ```

-### Directories
+### Directory paths in your application

 Your dynamic web routes are running within Site.js, which is a Node application compiled into a native binary.
+Here are how the various common directories for Node.js apps will behave:

   - `os.homedir()`: __(writable)__ This is the home folder of the account running Site.js.
 You can write to it to store persistent objects (e.g., save data).